rust-lang/rust/lifetimes.md

 manages this through *runtime* checks.
 It is effectively a thread-unsafe read-write lock.

-For more details see Dan Grossman's Existential Types for Imperative Languages:
+For more details see Dan Grossman's *Existential Types for Imperative Languages*:

 * [paper][grossman-paper] (Advanced)
 * [slides][grossman-slides] (Simple)